-On 60 Minutes this past Sunday, Maine Senator Angus King called Maine “a big small town.”
+On 60 Minutes recently, Maine Senator Angus King called Maine “a big small town.”
 When interviewer Jon Wertheim asks what he meant, King responds, “If you’re from Maine and you stop on the New Jersey Turnpike for gas, and the car next to you has a Maine plate on it– I guarantee within 30 seconds you can establish someone you know in common…that’s the way Maine is.
 People know each other.
 And there’s still a sense of community and caring about each other.”

 Then, Wertheim asks, “What do you attribute that to?”
 King replies, “A little bit of geographic isolation, for one thing.
 If you’re in a small town and if you’re in a business, repeat business is all there is.
 You’ve got to, as we say up here, use people right, or they’re not gonna come back.
 That engenders– a sense of community and– and relationship…”

 When Wertheim inquires how to import such qualities of Maine as being placid, measured and reasonable to Washington, D.C., King says, “I think those qualities exist all over America…in many parts of America…we just have to try to ring the bell of common sense.”

 King’s words speak to customer service issues that can make or break allegiance to a brand or company.
 Among them are:

 Handle customer service as though repeat business is all that exists.
 Obviously, in many larger companies, there will be a continuing stream of new customers.
 Those who work hard to retain customers via stellar customer service are building relationships that not only will endure with that customer, but the many people they will refer and the many positive reviews they give.
 Although Costco gets many new members, their retention rates are superlative.
 So, there’s an ever-growing cadre of people who become a marketing machine because of consistent, complimentary word-of-mouth.